CanonicalLtd/maas-docs/en/nodes-comp-hw.md

 ![initial pods page][img__pod-initial-page]

-### Add a Pod
+### Add a pod

-Add/register a Pod by using the 'Add pod' button.
+Add/register a pod by using the 'Add pod' button.

 The first example depicts an RSD Pod being added.
 After choosing 'Rack Scale Design' for 'Pod type' the below form will appear: